Top 13 Different Types of Roofs With Pictures

 3. Butterfly Roof

 As the name goes, the butterfly roof is similar to the open wings of a butterfly creating a V shape.
-Although the butterfly roof is a modern and aesthetically pleasing option it can be quite the headache.
+Although the butterfly roof is a modern and aesthetically pleasing option it can be quite a headache.

 4. Curved Roof